harpreetsahota204/crop_query/README.md

 ### 2. Open the panel

-Open your dataset in FiftyOne and launch the **Template Match** panel from the panel menu.
+Open your dataset in FiftyOne and launch the **Crop Query** panel from the panel menu.
 It appears in the grid view.

 ### 3. Load your templates